rickdgray/notes/Titles.md

 * Drives efforts across a sizable product group providing clear leadership via setting strategy, resolving disagreements and building consensus
 * Broader leadership across multiple teams
 * Technical Expertise: In design/code reviews, may suggest radically different options informed by and impacting other areas.

-### Senior Software Engineer (L5)
-* Technical direction for small number of engineers (0-5+)
-* Leads design and provides constant day-to-day mentorship on technical direction for team
-* Complexity: 1-2 quarter projects; mitigates against single risks at a time (e.g., capacity)
-* Craftsmanship: Often digs into low-level details, especially in code
-* Scope of Work: Owns immediate area, self-directs, but also plans and scopes larger scale projects
-* Sphere of influence: Sets direction for a small number of engineers
-* 1-2 relatively narrowly scoped technical focus areas
-* Technical Expertise: In design/code reviews, provides guidance about how to solve a problem.
-Which option is best?